panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 # Chemistry basics

 In this work we model molecules as graphs with node attributes (e.g. atom type - Carbon/Oxygen/.., charge etc) and edge attributes (e.g. bond type - single/double/triple bond, depth etc).
-To use this abstraction we need to understand what constraints are necessary for a molecular graph to be a semantically valid molecule e.g. a carbon with 0 charge can make up to $4$ bonds.
-Note that this is a simplification of reality (e.g. hypervalent atoms don't follow the valency rules), but is a common practice in chemoinformatics (e.g. RDKit $\href{#6}{[6]}$).
+To use this abstraction we need to understand what constraints are necessary for a molecular graph to be a semantically valid molecule e.g. a carbon with $0$ charge can make up to $4$ bonds.
+Note that this is a simplification of reality (e.g. hypervalent atoms don't follow the standard valency rules), but it's common practice in chemoinformatics (e.g. see RDKit $\href{#6}{[6]}$).
 For chemistry-inclined audience, we are working with organic compounds with covalent bonds and charged atoms are formed using a solvent / dilution.
 All the molecules considered are in "Kekulized" form (we assign bond orders to aromatic bonds s.t. the valence constraints are satisfied) with Hydrogens removed.

 {% include image.html url="molgraphlearning/chem-basics.png" description="Example molecule (acetonitrile).
 On the left we see a 3D visualization.
 On the right we see a molecular graph with node and edge features representing the molecule." %}

-For a molecular graph to be semantically valid we require
+For a molecular graph to be semantically valid we require:

-- Connectivity: single connected component
+- Connectivity constraint: single connected component
-- Valence: degree constraint for every atom in the molecule e.g. Carbon (C) up to 4 bonds, Nitrogen (N) up to 3 etc
+- Valence constraint: degree constraint for every atom in the molecule e.g. Carbon (C) up to $4$ bonds, Nitrogen (N) up to $3$ etc

 Additionally, to compare with the generated molecules we use the following chemically-aware metrics:

-- Tanimoto similarity coefficient: Chemical property similarity measure, uses Morgan fingerprints $\href{#1}{[1]}$
+- Tanimoto similarity coefficient $\href{#1}{[1]}$: Chemical property similarity measure, uses Morgan fingerprints
-- FCD: Measure how close 2 molecular distributions are, using pertained latent representations of molecules $\href{#2}{[2]}$
+- FCD $\href{#2}{[2]}$: Measures how close $2$ molecular distributions are, using pertained latent representations of molecules

 # Prior work

-We do a quick review of prior work that learns a latent space for molecules with applications in generation, optimization and property prediction.
-In generation we model the distribution of the latent space, in optimization we optimize on the latent space wrt some property and in property prediction we use the latent space as pertained embeddings.
+We do a quick review of prior work that learns a latent space for molecules for generation, optimization and property prediction.
+In generation they model the distribution of the latent space, in optimization they optimize on the latent space w.r.t. some property and in property prediction they use the latent space as pertained embeddings.

 ## String representations of moleculels (SMILES, SELFIES)

-Represent molecules as strings using some parsing algorithm $\href{#16}{[16]} \href{#17}{[17]} \href{#18}{[18]} \href{#19}{[19]} \href{#20}{[20]}$.
+Represent molecules as strings using some parsing algorithm on top of the molecular graph $\href{#16}{[16]} \href{#17}{[17]} \href{#18}{[18]} \href{#19}{[19]} \href{#20}{[20]}$.

 Pros/Cons:

-- Re-use SOTA NLP methods
+- (+) Re-use SOTA NLP methods

-* String representations are not designed to capture molecular similarity, chemically similar molecules can have very different string representations
+- (-) String representations are not designed to capture molecular similarity, chemically similar molecules can have very different string representations
-* Seq2Seq / Transformer methods on top of strings are not permutation invariant w.r.t. graph nodes
+- (-) Seq2Seq / Transformer methods on top of strings are not permutation invariant w.r.t. graph nodes

 {% include image.html url="molgraphlearning/smiles-example.png" description="SMILES string for a particular molecule" %}